Coleslaw3557/TimsNotes/Lets-Encrypt-Fortigate.md

 # Auto renew and auto import a free Let's Encrypt Certificate on a Fortigate for SSL-VPN using APIs.

-#### Written by Tim Lister - 03.16.20
+#### Tim Lister - 03.16.20

 ### Components:

 * Certbot or Traefik (I am using Traefik but it's assumed you're already familiar with it).
 * Treafik-certs-dumper (if using Traefik) - https://github.com/ldez/traefik-certs-dumper
+* Certbot (if using Certbot instead of Traefik) - https://certbot.eff.org/instructions
-* Python3.6
+* Python 3.6
-* Python program to connect to FG API and upload or replace certificate.
+* Python program to connect to FG API and upload or replace certificate. - Matt Sheriff's original version here https://www.ultraviolet.network/post/let-s-encrypt-with-fortigate

 ### Certificate Generation: